ISG-Siegen/lenskit-auto/README.md

 ## Getting Started

 LensKit-Auto is built as a wrapper around the Python [LensKit](https://lkpy.readthedocs.io/en/stable/) recommender-system library.
-It automates algorithm selection and hyper parameter optimization an can build ensemble models based on LensKit models.
+It automates algorithm selection and hyper parameter optimization and can build ensemble models based on LensKit models.